Bhargavi84/Explore-Ireland-MS2/README.md

 ### Performance Testing
 ___
-Performance testing was carried out using
+Performance testing was carried out using Chrome Developer Tools.
+It has shown excellent performance and accessibility results for desktop devices.
+* Webiste has been loaded in the multiple divces at same time.

-* * Images were resized and compressed multiple times to improve the loading speed of the website.
+* Images were resized and compressed multiple times to improve the loading speed of the website.

 ### Compatibility Testing
 ___